francocurotto/DDMre/documentation/rules/abilities_list.md

 Cost: COST x CREST

 ## NEGATEATKABI
 Select a monster.
-The selected monster cannot longer attack or activate abilities, and continuous abilities of the monster are negated.
+The selected monster cannot longer attack or activate its abilities, and continuous abilities of the monster are negated.
 Cost: COST x CREST

 # Manual Item Abilities